jamie2210/CI_MS1_TBC/README.md

 1. In the GitHub repository navigate to the Settings tab
 2. On the left-hand menu select Pages
 3. For the source select Branch: master
-4. After the webpage refreshes automatically you will see a ribbon on the top saying: "Your site is published at https://jamie2210.github.io/MSP-1-Tooting-Boxing-Club/team.html
+4. After the webpage refreshes automatically you will see a ribbon on the top saying: Your site is live at https://jamie2210.github.io/CI_MS1_TBC/

 You can for fork the repository by following these steps:
 1. Go to the GitHub repository